You can get from Prague to Vienna by train, bus or flight.

 Omio works with many trusted partners that can help you travel the best way from Prague to Vienna:

-Yes, there are direct services available from Prague to Vienna with the following travel companies:
+Yes, there are direct routes from Prague to Vienna with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Vienna as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Vienna from Prague.
+Direct services to Vienna tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

-When planning your trip from Prague to Vienna, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+When planning your trip from Prague to Vienna, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

 However, we recommend buying tickets from Prague to Vienna online a few months in advance to get the best deals and save money on your upcoming journey.